MODERN SLAVERY Statement

 Managing the Risk:

-2. Indevin upholds ethical, responsible, and sustainable practices throughout the supply chain.
+• Indevin upholds ethical, responsible, and sustainable practices throughout the supply chain.
 Our expectation is that our suppliers follow our lead whilst also ensuring they make every effort to undertake their services in a sustainable and socially responsible manner.

-5. For existing suppliers, the Indevin Group has undertaken the following steps to understand MSFL risk within its business and supply chain:
+• For existing suppliers, the Indevin Group has undertaken the following steps to understand MSFL risk within its business and supply chain:

-a.
-Identified suppliers of the Indevin Group.
+• Identified suppliers of the Indevin Group.

-b.
-Completed an internal assessment of those suppliers’ supply chain and business risk, including identifying:
+• Completed an internal assessment of those suppliers’ supply chain and business risk based on spend materiality, including identifying: whether the supplier relies on international or local sourcing of raw materials;

-ii. whether the supplier has modern slavery risk/policies/statement within their business.
+• The category/sector of the products/services supplied; and whether the supplier has modern slavery risk/policies/statement within their business.

 The Risk: Service providers may engage low skilled labour or migrant workers to perform the contracted services.